ElenaKirshanova/g6k_hybrid/README_RS.rst

 ==========================
 For the sake of comparison with the hybrid attack, we implemented the primal attack on Kyber (Kannan's embedding) in ``primal_kyber.py``

-To run the attack on LWE with parameters ``n=130, q=3329``, ternary error and secret distribution with spacity parameter 0.8333 and maximum BKZ blocksize parameter 60, execute
+To run the attack on LWE with parameters ``n=130, q=3329``, ternary error and secret distribution with sparsity parameter 0.8333 and maximum BKZ blocksize parameter 60, execute

 .. code-block:: bash